 Participants: Any elected official and their constituents.

-The Braver Angels Town Hall focuses on an issue chosen in advance.
+The Braver Politics Town Hall focuses on an issue chosen in advance.

 Hour 1: citizens in small, mixed groups discussing the issue and finding common ground.